Benefits Of Grief Counseling On Complicated Grief & The Grief Process

 3. Bargaining

-This stage usually arrives once the strong, initial emotions have subsided somewhat and a person is seeing the situation more clearly.
+This stage of the grief process usually arrives once the strong, initial emotions have subsided somewhat and a person is seeing the situation more clearly.
 They may get lost in “what ifs” and “if onlys”, spending a lot of time imagining how things may have gone differently.
 Those who are religious or believe in a higher power in some form may aim their bargaining in this direction in the hope of some relief.

 4. Depression